chef-boneyard/chef-web-docs-2016/includes_install/includes_install_push_jobs_server_ha.rst

       $ opscode-push-jobs-server-ctl reconfigure

 #.
-Run the following command on each of the back end servers:
+Run the following command on each of the backend servers:

    .. code-block:: bash